bejaeger/DeepLIFTExploration/README.md

 runcont # runs the container
 # this runs the alias: 'docker run --rm -it -v $PWD:/home/DeepLIFTforHEP gitlab-registry.cern.ch/bejaeger/deepliftforhep:latest /bin/bash'

-# inside container, run visualize script
+# inside container you have to manually source the setup.sh again
-source setup.sh # manually sourcing is currently still needed cd scripts
+source setup.sh # manually sourcing is currently still needed cd ATLAS #
-./visualize.py
-# this produces distributions of the input variables used in the DNN training in a new directory called 'output/'.
+./visualize.py # run script to produce plots as an example
 ```

-1) MNIST subfolder

-mnist_original_cnn.py - trains a CNN with parameters identical to original DeepLIFT paper and saves model into mnist_my_cnn_model.h5
-mist_modified_cnn.py - trains a CNN with modified architecture (see report) and saves model into mnist_my_cnn_model.h5 (included)
-mnist_test.py - runs DeepLIFT on the model in mnist_my_cnn_model.h5 and produces plots as in original DeepLIFT paper

-2) Two Moons subfolder

-TwoMoonsModel.h5 - trained model for Two Moons classfication (see report)

-two_moons.py - traines a simple NN for Two Moons classification and runs DeepLIFT.
-Produces plots in report.
-TwoMoonsTest.ipynb - notebook version
+### scripts
+#### main scripts
+`visualize.py`: produces plots of the input variable distributions in a new directory called 'output/'
+`train.py`: trains an NN to classify signal and background events
+`analyze.py`: applies DeepLIFT to the trained NN and saves plots of importances scores

+#### helper scripts
+`config.cfg`: settings for the main scripts
+`plot.py`: plot helpers
+`helper.py`: miscellaneous helper functions
+`loaddata.py`: functions for I/O
+`variables.py`: class and functions to modify/constructinput variables